20 Unforgettable Omaha Day Trips

 - Travel Time from Omaha: 19 minutes

-The trail takes travellers from scenic Keystone Park in North Omaha all the way down to Bellevue, where it meets up with the Bellevue Loop Trail.
+The trail takes travelers from scenic Keystone Park in North Omaha all the way down to Bellevue, where it meets up with the Bellevue Loop Trail.
 Enjoy the flora and fauna of the Midwest without even leaving town!

 - Distance from Omaha: 2.8 miles